 |The Lorax by Dr. Seuss|

 Engaging and educating the staff was critical to success.
-By personalizing the containers, staff had an easier time remembering the material designation for each bin.
+By personalizing the containers, the staff had an easier time remembering the material designation for each bin.
 Office personnel are required to take their three-bin containers to a common area for emptying into totes collected once per week by the recycling team.
 Adding fun to the new office recycling program dissolved most of the resistance to new procedures.

-On a broader level, one of GA Tech's LEED certified buildings has large recycling areas built into the floor plan.
+On a broader level, one of GA Tech's LEED-certified buildings has large recycling areas built into the floor plan.
 WOW was the immediate reaction to the visuals created in several of these areas.
 Along with Dr. Seuss, GA Tech understands creative, colorful communication is a powerful vehicle for effective action.